Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 So what should you do?

-Yet, 42% of the sales rep feel they don’t have enough information before they make a sales call (a survey by Lattice Engine reveals).
+Yet, 42% of the sales reps feel they don’t have enough information before they make a sales call (a survey by Lattice Engine reveals).

-When you are selling something (especially the high value sales), you must know everything about the prospect.
+When you are selling something (especially high-value sales), you must know everything about the prospect.

 Ok, not everything but most of the things.